TYPES OF LAVENDER:

 (1) Perennials: any English Lavender rated for Zones 4 or 5.
 Munstead, Hidcote, and "Czech" (Angustifolia lavandula 'Krajova') fare best.
 Provence and Phenomenal also generally fare well.

-(2) Annuals: Kew Red Lavender (low-growing ornamental with dark pink/reddish blossoms) and Sweet Lavender are generally good choices.
-"French Lavenders" or "Spanish Lavenders" tend to bloom for extended periods of time, although their aroma is not as sweet as True or Spike Lavenders or Lavandins.
+(2) Annuals: any stoechas lavender (also known as "French Lavender" or "Spanish Lavender") is a sure bet for annual gardens.
+Stoechas lavender tend to bloom for extended periods of time, although their aroma is not as sweet as True or Spike Lavenders or Lavandins.

 HELPFUL PLANTING HINTS:

 (1) A sunny location and well-drained soil are absolutely critical.
 Planting near a wall, building, or rock can also be helpful.
 (2) Soil preparation is crucial: mix equal parts of rich topsoil (e.g. "Black Earth"), clean sand (NOT from the beach), and organic matter (dried leaves or compost).
 Build a "volcano" with crater.
 Plant the lavender in the crater, then mound the dirt around the root and press firmly to remove air pockets.
 Water well every day for about a week until roots are established.
 (3) Recommended soil pH: between 6.7 and 7.3 (3) Do not plant lavender past the 15th of September.
 Plants need time to establish roots prior to winter.